-The Yellow Book states that auditors should evaluate whether the audited entity has taken appropriate corrective action to address findings and recommendations from previous audits.
+Results of Previous Audits: The Yellow Book states that auditors should evaluate whether the audited entity has taken appropriate corrective action to address findings and recommendations from previous audits.
 Auditors should inquire of the audited entity's management to identify previous financial audits, and other studies that directly relate to the objectives of the audit, including whether related recommendations have been implemented.
 Auditors should use this information in assessing risk and determining the nature, timing, and extent of current audit work, including determining the extent to which testing the implementation of the corrective actions is applicable to the current objectives.

-In addition to the AICPA requirements concerning fraud and noncompliance with provisions of laws and regulations, for Yellow Book audits, the auditor should extend the AICPA's requirements pertaining to the auditor's responsibilities for laws and regulations to also apply to considerations of compliance with provisions of contracts or grant agreements.
-The auditor is not required to detect abuse in the financial statements since abuse is subjective; however, if as part of the Yellow Book audit, auditors become aware of abuse that could be quantitatively or qualitatively material to the financial statements or other financial information that is significant to the objectives, auditors should apply audit procedures specifically directed to ascertain the potential effect on the financial statements or other financial data significant to the audit objectives.
+Noncompliance with Provisions of Laws, Regulations, Contracts and Grant Agreement, Waste and Abuse: In addition to the AICPA requirements concerning fraud and noncompliance with provisions of laws and regulations, for Yellow Book audits, the auditor should extend the AICPA's requirements pertaining to the auditor's responsibilities for laws and regulations to also apply to considerations of compliance with provisions of contracts or grant agreements.
+The auditor is not required to detect waste or abuse in the financial statements since the determination of waste and abuse is subjective; however, if as part of the Yellow Book audit, auditors become aware of waste or abuse, they may consider whether and how to communicate such matters.
+Auditors may discover that waste and abuse are indicative of fraud or noncompliance.
+Waste is the act of using or expending resources carelessly, extravagantly, or to no purpose.
+Waste relates primarily to mismanagement, inappropriate actions, and inadequate oversight.
 Abuse is behavior that is deficient or improper when compared with behavior that a prudent person would consider reasonable and necessary business practice given the facts and circumstances.
+Examples of both waste and abuse are presented in the yellow book (par.
+6.22 and 6.24).